PubMed: Content

 Many PubMed records contain links to full text articles, some of which are freely available, often in PubMed Central and local mirrors, such as Europe PubMed Central.

 Information about the journals indexed in MEDLINE, and available through PubMed, is found in the NLM Catalog.

-As of 23 May 2023, PubMed has more than 35 million citations and abstracts dating back to 1966, selectively to the year 1865, and very selectively to 1809.
-As of the same date, 24.6 million of PubMed's records are listed with their abstracts, and 26.8 million records have links to full-text versions (of which 10.9 million articles are available, full-text for free).
+As of 15 March 2025, PubMed has more than 40 million citations and abstracts dating back to 1966, selectively to the year 1865, and highly selectively to 1809.
+As of 2023, 24.6 million of PubMed's records were listed with their abstracts, and 26.8 million records have links to full-text versions (of which 10.9 million articles are available, full-text for free).
 Over the last 10 years (ending 31 December 2019), an average of nearly one million new records were added each year.

 In 2016, NLM changed the indexing system so that publishers are able to directly correct typos and errors in PubMed indexed articles.

 PubMed has been reported to include some articles published in predatory journals.
 MEDLINE and PubMed policies for the selection of journals for database inclusion are slightly different.
 Weaknesses in the criteria and procedures for indexing journals in PubMed Central may allow publications from predatory journals to leak into PubMed.

+On March 4, 2025, there was a temporary global outage of the PubMed database.
+The outage lasted about a day and 'stoked fears about the database's future' because researchers worldwide depend on PubMed to access peer-reviewed scientific literature.
+The disruption was apparently not deliberate, and services were restored, but the event highlighted concerns about the reliability and contingency planning for essential research infrastructure.